 Use your phone’s timer to set the steep time.

-STEP 6: Take out infuser.
+STEP 6: Take out infuser and drink.

 A mistake is to leave tea in hot water for longer than the steep time.

 That’s why the infuser is great to have since you can take out the infuser and put it aside while you drink the tea.

-Once you’ve finished your cup, put the infuser with the tea back in and add another cup of hot water.
+Once you’ve finished drinking your cup of tea, put the infuser with the tea back in and add another cup of hot water.

 Notice that the tea leaves have unfurled and they actually look like real leaves.

-STEP 8: Optional — Steep tea again and again in hot water adding 30 seconds to the previous steep time.
+OPTIONAL STEP 8: Steep tea again and again in hot water adding 30 seconds to the previous steep time.

-I can usually only drink 2 cups of tea this way but if you can, go for a third steep or a fourth.
+I can usually only drink 2 cups of tea this way, but if you can, go for a third steep or a fourth.
 (Although a fifth steep is probably pushing it to get the best flavors out of the tea.)